Two recipes, for the price of one

-We’ve got two great recipes for you, one for traditional hot cross buns and another for vegan, gluten free hot cross buns.
-Which you decide to make is down to your own personal preference but they’ll both leave you with a plate full of delicious spiced treats!
+Which you decide to make is down to you, but they’ll both leave you with a plate full of delicious spiced treats!

-This easy-peasy recipe doesn’t require a bread maker and instead involves simply pouring all the ingredients into one mixing bowl.
+This easy-peasy recipe doesn’t require a bread maker.
+Simply pour all the ingredients into one mixing bowl.

 - 30g organic psyllium husks, powdered